 - Championship will be the top 2 teams from each bracket using the following criteria:

-- Criteria: 3 points for a win, 2 points for a shootout win, 1 for a tie, 0 for a loss make up point total.
-The tie breakers are, head to head, goals against, PIM, goal differential (GF – GA = GD) and then coin flip.
+- Criteria: 2 points for a win, 1 point for a tie, 0 for a loss make up point total.
+The tie breakers are, head to head, goals against, goal differential (GF – GA = GD) and then coin flip.

-- Ties in regulation games will be decided by a 3 player shootout.
-If the game is not decided by the shootout it will be recorded as a tie.
-Ties in championship games will be decided by a 5 minute 3 on 3 sudden death period, then a 3 player shoot-out if the game is still tied.
+- Ties in championship games will be decided by a 5 minute 4 on 4 sudden death period, then a 5 minute 3 on 3 sudden death period, then a 3 player shoot-out if the game is still tied.
 If the game is still tied after that, then alternating players until tie is broken.
 No repeats until the entire roster is exhausted.